epfl-ada/ada-2020-project-milestone-p3-p3_a-dope-acronym/README.md

 We will divide the time alotted for this assignment into roughly three weekly parts.

-- Week 1 (30.11 - 06.12): During this first part, we plan on focusing on the data wrangling part of the task.
+- **Week 1 (30.11 - 06.12)**: during this first part, we plan on focusing on the data wrangling part of the task.
 This consists in preparing the data by computing home locations, grouping by months, finding travelers.
 This also consists in augmenting the check-ins by adding the country corresponding to each check-in coordinate.

-- Week 2 (07.12 - 13.12): The second part will focus on data analysis and visualization.
+- **Week 2 (07.12 - 13.12)**: the second part will focus on data analysis and visualization.
 This is where we will observe trends and patterns using the prepared data.
 Our goal by the end of this week is to have a first draft of the final creative extension.

-- Week 3 (14.12 - deadline): We will spend this last week cleaning up the project and preparing for the final submission.
+- **Week 3 (14.12 - deadline)**: we will spend this last week cleaning up the project and preparing for the final submission.
 We will also dedicate these last few days to the video.

 ## Team Organization